 I have become increasingly interested in fonts over the last couple of years, exploring something of the history as well as the enormous volume and variety of current activity.
 I will post an occasional note about them here, acknowledging my amateur status.
 The fonts on this entry are from two sources, each with an intriguing and significant story that speaks to diversity and its lack.

-First, the body text is from a collection of typefaces by Ange Degheest, a fictional designer wonderfully realised by students at The European Academy of Art in Brittany.
+First, the body text and quotations set in fonts from a collection of typefaces by Ange Degheest, a fictional designer wonderfully realised by students at The European Academy of Art in Brittany.
 Read more here.
 They were highlighting how female type designers where either hidden or absent from the record.
-This particular one is Abordage, one of several by Eugénie Bidaut.
+The body is in Latitude, and the quotations are in Abordage, both by Eugénie Bidaut.
 The fonts are distributed together in one download on Velvetyne, the wonderful site for open source fonts.

 Eugénie Bidaut, one of the former students, says, “Type design history is very masculine.
 In the history of midcentury French type design, there is only one woman, Lucette Girard, who collaborated with Adrian Frutiger and other male designers.
 We were searching for someone to identify with, and were not interested in doing a revival of the work of an old white man, so we decided to invent a person who was missing.” // Meet Ange Degheest, Pioneering 20th-Century Female Type Designer, AIGA Eye on Design, Angela Riechers